Pineapple Fund drops $1M on the Sustainable Ocean Alliance and its new accelerator

 In case you forgot, “SOA’s vision is to transform brilliant solutions from young people around the world into revenue-generating companies that can scale and have a positive impact on the health and sustainability of the ocean.”
 (That’s from the press release.)

 They had applied alongside thousands of others when Pine, as the creator of the fund goes by, announced the $86 million was up for grabs.
 Luckily for them this shadowy figure seems to have a soft spot for… you know, the Earth.
 Among other things.
-Major donations have been made to The Water Project, Charity: Water, Wings for Conservation, and others.
+Major donations have been made to The Water Project, Charity: Water, Wings for Conservation and others.

 The bitcoins have been transferred and cashed out, and the nonprofit is now in possession of what remains of the $1 million after the usual fees and taxes.
 Although Fernandez noted that “the nonprofit world is totally not ready for this,” meaning cryptocurrency, but that clearly there’s a lot of good waiting to be done using the technology.
 It’s not just day trading and scam ICOs.